Engineering AAV Lead Vectors for Gene Therapy

 Dr Irene Ferreira,

-Head of Clinical Support, Gene & Cell Therapy
+Head of Clinical Support, Cell and Gene Therapy

 Irene Joined SIRION BIOTECH in 2017.
-She is heading SIRION´s department responsible for Gene and Cell therapy projects, including the development of AAV lead vectors.
+She is heading SIRION´s department responsible for Cell and Gene Therapy projects, including the development of AAV lead vectors.
 Irene received her PhD from the Max Planck Institute of Biochemistry and LMU in Munich, Germany.

 Key Learning Objectives